-STAT ADMINISTRATOR AND STAFF
+CFRP ADMINISTRATOR AND STAFF

-The STAT Administrator provides oversight and assistance to the CFRP-assigned staff and individual panels by providing training, coordinating with other agencies to address prevention and program-related issues, editing the CFRP Annual Report, and redirecting requests for investigative assistance to the STAT Investigations Managers.
-The STAT Administrator also makes recommendations to the STAT Chief concerning program issues.
-CFRP-assigned staff duties include:
+The CFRP administrator helps the CFRP-assigned staff and individual panels by providing training, coordinating with other agencies to address prevention and program-related issues, editing the CFRP Annual Report, and redirecting requests for investigative assistance to the STAT Investigations Managers.
+The CFRP-assigned staff duties include:

-- Through training, aid county CFRP panels in utilizing the National Child Fatality Review's Internet-based Case Reporting System. - Track and analyze child deaths, in coordination with the Children's Division and the Missouri Department of Health and Senior Services, to ensure comprehensiveness of reviews and data collection. - Ensure notification of child deaths are received by the county of injury/illness/event, as appropriate. - Identifying spikes, trends and patterns of risk in child deaths that can be addressed by coordination of prevention efforts within the child protection community on a local, state and national level.
+- Through training, aid county CFRP panels in utilizing the National Center for Child Fatality Review and Prevention's Internet-based Case Reporting System. - Track and analyze child deaths, in coordination with the Children's Division and the Missouri Department of Health and Senior Services, to ensure comprehensiveness of reviews and data collection. - Ensure notification of child deaths are received by the county of injury/illness/event, as appropriate. - Identifying spikes, trends and patterns of risk in child deaths that can be addressed by coordination of prevention efforts within the child protection community on a local, state and national level.